 - Organic fabrics would never melt or burn compared to synthetic fibres.
 They are resistant to sunlight.
 Moreover, these natural fabrics are also heat-resistant, mildew-resistant and antibacterial.

-- Natural fabric like linen adds great vibes, light and cool ambience in any interior.
-Neutral and natural colours of linen cutrains make it easier to fit in with any home style.
+- Natural fabric like linen adds great vibes, a light and cool ambience to any interior.
+Neutral and natural colours of linen curtains make it easier to fit in with any home style.

 Some of the Organic Curtain and Drape Materials